gayatrik26/EZ-Utilities/README.md

 | light-teal | #cbf3f0 |
 | teal-mid | #2ec4b6 |

+## Customizable and User-Friendly:

+Customize settings and preferences to tailor EZ Utilities to your workflow.
+Each utility is designed to be lightweight and responsive, ensuring a smooth browsing experience without impacting performance.

+## Get Started:

+Download EZ Utilities today and streamline your browsing experience with these essential tools, all conveniently accessible from your Chrome browser.

 ## Here are some Screenshots os the App
 ![Screenshot 2024-07-09 145750](https://github.com/gayatrik26/EZ-Utilities/assets/127473669/3f8785a6-63fd-4ccf-b293-8ad4e6e6b76d)